 |2||Yongnuo Professional Flash Speedlight Flashlight Yongnuo YN 560 III||Amazon.com|

 |4|| Godox V860II-C V860IIC Camera Flash Speedlite for Canon|

 , 2.4G TTL Flash Speedlight GN60 1/8000s HSS, Rechargable Li-ion Battery, 650 Full Power Flashes, External Flash Compatible for Canon EOS Cameras

 |5|| Yongnuo YN685II YN685 II Flash Speedlite|

 GN60 ETTL HSS + 2.4G Wireless Trigger System, Master Slave for Canon

 Instead of selecting a highly pricey flash unit that costs two-thirds of the price of the actual camera as the best flash for the Canon M50 M50 Mark II, we have picked a flash unit that is quite affordable as the winner.
 We believe its usability and performance have earned it the title, and its affordable price tag makes it a deal for any Canon M50 Mark II user who wants to increase the performance of their flash photography.

 1. Neewer TT560 Flash Speedlite

-On top of this, the Neewer TT560 could not possibly be any simpler to use, making it ideal for any photographers out there who are not fans of flash units that allow you to customize everything and have a tonne of settings that you can easily get lost in.
+On top of this, the Neewer TT560 could not be any simpler to use, making it ideal for photographers who are not fans of flash units that allow you to customize everything and have a tonne of settings that you can easily get lost in.
 This makes it ideal for any photographers out there who are interested in taking their photography to the next level.

 2. Yongnuo YN 560 III